paulwilcox/simethics/src/towardPrincipia.md

 We identify patterns in our sets to create conceptual and instinctual 'objects'

+TODO: Our objects then may need some complexities even beyond fuzzy sets.
+There is the element identifier (standard set), weight of how present an element is in a set (fuzziness), and the weight of how important it is for the element to be in the set in the first place (the added consideration beyond standard or fuzzy).
+But, on second thought, maybe this can be modeled with just two sets and a function:
+- Abstract object:
+    * Element identifier
+    * Element membership weight (how important it is to defining the abstract object)
+- Matched object:
+    * Element identifier
+    * Element membership weight (how associated it is with the current set)
+- Match success function
+    * = sum(abstract-weight * matched-weight) / elements
+    * Of course, the function doesn't have to exactly be this.
+The critical point is the
+      form: abstract-matched-successFunc
+- Analysis object:
+    * We need to store this match-success-determiner somewhere that still associates it with the abstract and matched objects.
+    * { abstract object, matched object, match-success-value }
+    * Notice the latter is the value, not the function

+- The functional part:
+    * This 'identifying of patterns' is a (fuzzy) set-theoretical process
+    * It is important to model our desire to complete patterns (new discovery), to not complete them (medical diagnosis).
+So it is not enough to just account for the ability to do it.
+- The object part:
-- These objects have core and peripheral perceptions involved, and are flexible.
+    * These objects have core and peripheral perceptions involved, and are flexible.
-- At more advanced stages we can make 'categories' and 'abstractions', and relatedly (or perhaps synnonymously), objects can be defined by a 'building' rule as opposed to just an explicit listing of perceptions and other objects.
+    * At more advanced stages we can make 'categories' and 'abstractions', and relatedly (or perhaps synnonymously), objects can be defined by a 'building' rule as opposed to just an explicit listing of perceptions and other objects.
-- Objects don't have to be conscious, though I am biased to speak of them as such.
+    *  Objects don't have to be conscious, though I am biased to speak of them as such.
-- Our motivation for creating these objects initially comes from how intense pleasure and pain couples with other perceptions, to create objects with pain and pleasure as elements.
+    * Our motivation for creating these objects initially comes from how intense pleasure and pain couples with other perceptions, to create objects with pain and pleasure as elements.
       But it is also advantageous to create objects without pain and pleasure as elements in order to couple them, as a whole, to pain and pleasure or to other objects with pain and pleasure.
-- The 'element of' operation of set-theory doesn't exist in our instinctive apparati.
+    * The 'element of' operation of set-theory doesn't exist in our instinctive apparati.
       For us, it is non recursive.
 So given 'A: { x, B: { y, z } }', mathematically it would be inaccurate for us to say 'z is an element of A'.
 Rather, we should say, 'z is an element of an element of A'.
 But our minds are more easily  capable of the former.
       Vulnerabilites such as this shouldn't change the theory of the ideal.
 But it should change the theory of the practical.

 Objects can be ordered sets